innateessence/innateessence/README.md

 * I am looking for Mid-level or Senior level roles.
 These roles fit my skill set best.
 * I have a strong preference for Remote/Hybrid roles.
-* You can find my LinkedIn on the left-hand side-bar
+* You can find my LinkedIn on the left-hand side-bar.